 According to studies as far back as the 1980’s viewing trees and interacting with nature boosts health and happiness.
 A 1984 study showed patients recovering from surgery in a room with a view of trees recovered quicker and required less pain medication than those without the view.
 Recent studies have even suggested a connection between trees and lower obesity, general health, immunity, morbidity, and mortality.
 Maybe consider a walk outdoors after thanksgiving dinner this year; it might be just what the doctor ordered.

-2. Tree’s Reduce Violence
+2. Trees Reduce Violence

-Among minor crimes, there is less graffiti, vandalism, and littering in outdoor spaces with natural landscapes than in comparable plant-less spaces.
+According to the University of Washington, among minor crimes, there is less graffiti, vandalism, and littering in outdoor spaces with natural landscapes than in comparable plant-less spaces.
 Public housing buildings with greater amounts of vegetation have 52% fewer total crimes, 48% fewer property crimes, and 56% fewer violent crimes, including 25% fewer acts of domestic aggression and violence.

 3. Trees Provide Food